 - 523 pairs are included in the calibration.
 The method enables filtering spatially dense WSE observations from geodetic - satellite altimetry missions in data sparse regions, where traditional outlier identification methods fail. - 525 Hydraulic parameter retrieval was evaluated in synthetic experiments, focusing on the impacts of observation - density and quality, and on the calibration setup.
 Bed elevation was retrieved with a RMSD of 42-75 cm and channel - roughness with a RMSD of $0.007-0.009 \text{ s/m}^{1/3}$.
 The calibration revealed a higher sensitivity to the elevation offset - 528 compared to the roughness parameter, resulting in a poor retrieval of the upstream channel roughness.
-Furthermore, - 529 we noted the effect of the WSE observation density, with the most successful performance occurring in densely - observed segments of the reach.
-Observation uncertainty affected the retrieval of parameters at ungauged cross- - sections, and performance was more similar at gauged cross-sections for the three investigated data quality - 532 scenarios. - By carefully selecting observations where the steady-state assumption is reasonable, five reaches of the Zambezi - were calibrated with satisfactory model performance using real CryoSat-2 observations.
-Calibration against real- - world CryoSat-2 observations was evaluated using a range of statistical diagnostics to confirm the model behavior - and compared to Sentinel-3 and in-situ observations of WSE to evaluate the temporal patterns of WSE in the river - channels.
-The method yielded at least as good performance as past studies at far reduced computational cost and the - parameter transfer from the steady-state to the transient solver did not impact performance significantly. - Geodetic altimetry missions clearly hold valuable information for hydrological studies, particularly in ungauged - basins.
-However, the dense spatial sampling requires careful data selection and comes at a computational cost - because, in the hydraulic inversion, WSE must be simulated at all points of observation by the hydraulic forward - model.
-The approach presented in this study integrates the altimetry observations in a fast and efficient, global - calibration approach at low cost compared to a 1D hydrodynamic model.
+Furthermore, - 529 we noted the effect of the WSE observation density, with the most successful performance occurring in densely 530 observed segments of the reach.
+Observation uncertainty affected the retrieval of parameters at ungauged cross- - solution sections, and performance was more similar at gauged cross-sections for the three investigated data quality - 532 scenarios. - 533 By carefully selecting observations where the steady-state assumption is reasonable, five reaches of the Zambezi - 534 were calibrated with satisfactory model performance using real CryoSat-2 observations.
+Calibration against real- - world CryoSat-2 observations was evaluated using a range of statistical diagnostics to confirm the model behavior - and compared to Sentinel-3 and in-situ observations of WSE to evaluate the temporal patterns of WSE in the river - 537 channels.
+The method yielded at least as good performance as past studies at far reduced computational cost and the - 538 parameter transfer from the steady-state to the transient solver did not impact performance significantly.
+539 Geodetic altimetry missions clearly hold valuable information for hydrological studies, particularly in uns - 539 Geodetic altimetry missions clearly hold valuable information for hydrological studies, particularly in ungauged 540 basins.
+However, the dense spatial sampling requires careful data selection and comes at a computational cost - 540 basins.
+However, the dense spatial sampling requires careful data selection and comes at a computational cost 541 because, in the hydraulic inversion, WSE must be simulated at all points of observation by the hydraulic forward - model.
+The approach presented in this study integrates the altimetry observations in a fast and efficient, global - 543 calibration approach at low cost compared to a 1D hydrodynamic model.